lanl/JuliQAOA.jl/README.md

-# JuliQAOA
+# MPS-JuliQAOA

-A fast, flexible package for simulating the Quantum Alternating Operator Ansatz (QAOA).
+A fast, flexible package for simulating the Quantum Alternating Operator Ansatz (QAOA) using the Matrix Product State (MPS).

 ## Documentation